Jacck/mcp-reasoner/README.md

 >
 >         - Simplified API for direct model access
 >
->     *NOTE* Requires OpenRouter API key for accessing the R1 model
+>     *NOTE* Requires OpenRouter API key for accessing the R1 model.
+>     *NOTE* While OpenRouter selects deepseek/deepseek-r1 as the default model to lower costs, often Fireworks/TogetherAI is selected as the provider as fallback.

 #### Previous Version:
 **v2.0.0**